Day 33 – God’s Image-Bearers can Only be Satisfied in Him; Lust can Never Satisfy

 It sows discontentment with God’s good will and grace.

-It twists His gifts, it clouds the heart and mind,
+It twists His gifts, it clouds my heart and mind,

-It short sights the eyes to lose sight of heaven’s kind.
+It short sights my eyes to lose vision of heaven’s kind.

-Yet we, raised with Christ, are born anew,
+Yet I, raised with Christ, am born anew,

-Born again, we are God’s children, the few.
+Born again, I am God’s child, one of the few.

-Our hearts, once dead, now seek His holy face,
+My heart, once dead, now seeks His holy face,

 To live with Him in everlasting grace.